 In 1963 Whelen began researching strobe light technology in order to introduce affordable, reliable and highly effective strobe products to the light aircraft industry and then to the automotive market.

-Today, Whelen is a leader in aviation, automotive, and mass notification lighting and warning signals.
+Today, Whelen is a leader in automotive, mass notification lighting and warning signals.
 Whelen is the only US manufacturer of emergency warning equipment to still manufacture its products entirely in the United States.
+Whelen’s aviation division has merged with LoPresti Aviation and is now under the WAT – Whelen Aerospace Technologies umbrella of companies.
 The use of robotics and a motivated workforce allow it to compete with off-shore products.

 Lycoming produces the most complete line of horizontally opposed, air-cooled, four-six-and eight-cylinder aircraft engines available, with power ranging from 100 to 400 HP.
 Carbureted or fuel injected, normally aspirated or turbocharged – with a reputation for reaching or exceeding TBO – Lycoming piston engines are the engine of choice for both the home builder and the major airframe manufacturer.